charlesaraya/WorkoutPlanner/task_planner_agent/README.md

 # Workout Planner Agent
-The Workout Planner Agent, a little project built with LangGraph that helps users plan an actionable workout session with the help of an LLM.
+The Workout Planner Agent, a little project built with LangGraph that helps users plan an actionable workout session.
 In a nutshell, based on the time a user wants to put in their workout, it breaks a session into different routines and their timeline.
 Whether you’re planning a short at-home workout, a chill yoga session, or a hardcore body-building grind, this agent should got you covered.
 It's my playground for mastering LangGraph workflows, and God knows where where the journey will take me.

 ## Feats
+The agent is a solid foundation with LangGraph, LLM integration, and conditional workflows:
 * **LLM-Powered**: Leverages `GPT-3.5-turbo` for intelligent task breakdown and timing.
 * **Dynamic Steps**: The LLM crafts steps based on your task—workouts get cardio, yoga gets poses, and random tasks get a sensible default.
-* **Conditional Flow**: Miss a time?
+* **Conditional Flow**: Missed the workout time?
+Are suggested timings wrong?
 It loops back to ask you.
 * **Error Handling**: Catches bad inputs and keeps you in the loop with clear feedback.

 ### Setup